graste/params/README.md

 }
 ```

-Alternatively, you can download a release archive from the [github releases](releases).
+Alternatively, you can download a release archive from the [releases][9].

 ## Documentation and usage